tsevdos/codehub-react/intermediate/presentation/presentation.md

 # Agenda

-All the content can be found [here](https://github.com/codehub-learn/react-pfizer).
+All the content can be found [here](https://github.com/tsevdos/codehub-react).

-- create react app
+- vite app
 - hooks
 - forms and events